 It's hard to overemphasize the importance of this "hidden curriculum."
 It is powerful yet often overlooked.
 Lessons unintentionally taught in this way can last a lifetime.
 For instance, the person who taught me the most about tyranny and abuse of power was my fourth grade teacher, Miss Weast .
 (Behind her back kids called her: "Miss Weast, the big fat beast.")
 Feared by all, this angry woman extorted compliance by means of threats and violence.
 A ruler across the knuckles of an out-stretched hand, for example.

 Eventually, she went too far.
-As punishment she held a youngster up against a hot steam radiator.
-His burns did not get her fired, as you might expect.
-But she was summarily transferred to another school.
+As punishment she held a youngster against a hot steam radiator.
+His relatively minor burns did not get her fired, as you might expect.
+She was quickly transferred to another school.
 But not before she had unintentionally taught me about the abuse of power.
 I learned this lesson many years ago.
-But it still remains vivid.
+But it remains vivid.

 Here's another example.
-This one concerns Catholic parish schools of the 1950's.
-In those places in that era some overworked and under appreciated nuns bullied, slapped and otherwise mistreated the children.
-My next door neighbor developed school phobia as a consequence.
-The girl herself had never been touched.
-But she still was terrorized by what she witnessed.
+This one concerning some Catholic parish schools of the 1950's.
+In that era, a number of overworked and under appreciated nuns bullied, slapped and otherwise mistreated the children.
+The little girl next door to me, even though she was never touched herself, developed severe school phobia in consequence.
 I'm not sure what these nuns thought they were doing.
 Making 'better' Catholics, perhaps.
 But they certainly weren't making better Christians.
-What these kids really learned was that the sermonizing they heard about love, mercy and forgiveness, was only talk.
-They also learned that it's not what people say, but what they do that counts.
+The kids actually learned that the sermonizing about love, mercy and forgiveness, was all talk.
+Plus they learned that it's not what people say, but what they do that counts.
 Valuable lessons, to be sure.
-But NOT part of the official curriculum of any of those parish schools.
+But NOT part of the official curriculum.

 To examine these and similar issues further, see articles at www.newfoundations.com